RetroDECK/RetroDECK/wiki-rtd/docs/wiki_emulator_guides/vita3k-guide.md

 ## Does Vita3K require BIOS or Firmware?
 Yes, it requires two firmwares.

-- The firmware: `PSVUPDAT.PUP`
+- The Firmware: `PSVUPDAT.PUP`
-- The font firmware: `PSP2UPDAT.PUP`
+- The Firmware Font Package: `PSP2UPDAT.PUP`

 The firmware and font firmware can be downloaded and installed from the Configurator.